ThaUnknown/simple-peer/README.md

 Received a remote audio/video track.
 Streams may contain multiple tracks.

+### `peer.on('reconnect', () => {})`

+Fired when the peer connection has been re-established after a temporary disconnection due to network changes (ICE Restart) or, in some cases, successful renegotiation.

+The connection is ready to use.
+The local and remote network canidates & IP addresses may have changed.

 ### `peer.on('close', () => {})`

 Called when the peer connection has closed.